 Scatter caramelized onions over the dough, then the morel mushrooms over onions.
-Crumble the feta cheese over the top.
+Scatter dollops of the goat cheese over the top.

 Using a pizza peel or inverted baking sheet, slide the pizza onto the preheated baking sheet or stone (this gives it a crisper bottom crust).

 Bake pizza 6 minutes, then rotate.
-Bake about 6 minutes longer, or until crust is deep brown.
+Bake about 6 - 8 minutes longer, or until crust is golden brown.